fastify/fastify-oauth2/README.md

     - `token_type` (generally `'bearer'`)
     - `expires_in` (number of seconds for the token to expire, e.g. `240000`)
   - `getNewAccessTokenUsingRefreshToken(refreshToken, params, callback)`: A function that takes a refresh token and retrieves a new *token response* object.
 This is generally useful with background processing workers to re-issue a new token when the original token has expired.
 The `params` argument is optional and it's an object that can be used to pass in extra parameters to the refresh request (e.g. a stricter set of scopes).
 If the callback is not passed this function will return a promise.
 The object resulting from the callback call or the promise resolution is a new *token response* object (see fields above).

+E.g. For `name: 'customOauth2'`, both helpers `getAccessTokenFromAuthorizationCodeFlow` and `getNewAccessTokenUsingRefreshToken` will become accessible like this:
+ - `fastify.customOauth2.getAccessTokenFromAuthorizationCodeFlow`
+ - `fastify.customOauth2.getNewAccessTokenUsingRefreshToken`

 ## License